Health & Safety Policy — Gardening Highgate

 All staff receive induction safety training and job-specific training relevant to their role.
 Training includes safe use of strimmers, mowers, chainsaws, powered hedgecutters and rotary tools, as well as safe manual handling and ladder work.
 We maintain a training matrix to track qualifications, refresher needs and competence.
 Ongoing development is supported through toolbox talks and periodic refreshers to ensure our Highgate gardeners maintain best practice and safe techniques on every job.

-Training session on tool use and PPE Equipment is inspected, maintained and stored in accordance with manufacturer guidance.
+A collection of potted spring flowers including yellow daffodils, pink primroses, blue hyacinths, and white primroses arranged on a weathered wooden garden table.
+The pots vary in size and material, some terracotta and some wicker baskets, with fresh flower bulbs and green foliage visible.
+Gardening tools such as a hand trowel and small fork rest among the plants, along with soil and bulb wrappers, indicating ongoing planting or garden preparation.
+The background features a rustic wooden fence with peeling paint, typical of outdoor garden spaces in Highgate, suggesting a local suburban or courtyard garden environment suitable for landscaping and gardening services.
+The scene is illuminated by natural daylight, hinting at a bright, mild weather day ideal for gardening activities.
+Equipment is inspected, maintained and stored in accordance with manufacturer guidance.
 Routine checks are recorded and faulty items are taken out of service until repaired.
 Fuel handling, safe refuelling procedures and spill control measures reduce fire and contamination risks.
 We use appropriate guards, anti-vibration measures and hearing protection where needed and ensure that PPE — including eye protection, gloves, steel-toe boots and hi-vis clothing — is available and used consistently.

 Substances hazardous to health are managed carefully.
 We adopt a controlled approach to pesticides, herbicides and fertilisers: selecting least-hazardous options, using correct dilution and application methods, providing COSHH-style information, and ensuring secure storage and disposal.
 Waste is removed responsibly and recycling is promoted.
 These measures protect staff, clients and local environments while enabling effective garden maintenance.